 1st Place: William Bonac

-“William “The Conqueror” Bonac lived up to his name by overthrowing the reign of McMillan, displaying incredible thickness combined with rock-hard conditioning.
+“William “The Conqueror” Bonac lived up to his name by overthrowing the reign of McMillan, displaying incredible thickness combined with rock-hard conditioning, becoming the Arnold Classic 2018 winner.
 This was Bonac’s first appearance in the annual Columbus muscle celebration after coming off an impressive 3rd place finish at the 2017 Mr. Olympia contest.
 Bonac showed up at the Arnold with more momentum than his challengers, including some of the most seasoned veterans in the sport, most notably Dexter Jackson, who finished runner-up.
 Born in Ghana, Bonac now lives in the Netherlands, and the European settler dominated the prejudging with his perfectly peaked physique.
 Despite his shorter stature, Bonac has improved more than any other top pro bodybuilder over the last few years.
 Though Bonac is extremely massive for his height, he does not appear blocky onstage, and he hits his poses with confidence and polish.
 If he continues improving, look for The Conqueror to challenge Phil Heath for the Mr. Olympia later this year.

 2nd Place: Dexter Jackson